 Having plenty of time here instead of rushing though and waving selfie sticks around like many of the others we decided to sit and just watch.
 Taking in the unique atmosphere of the Giant Buddha as birds circled its head and the faithful came to pray.
 You could if you wanted just spend half a day here but we decided to make it the full day trip to the Leshan Buddha from Chengdu to take in the surrounding Leshan Giant Buddha scenic area too.

-What else is there to see in the Leshan Giant Buddha scenic area?
+What else is there to see in the Leshan Giant Buddha scenic area during a day trip from Chengdu to Leshan.

 The giant Buddha might be the main attraction here, and rightly so, but it isn’t the only one.
 The Leshan Giant Buddha scenic area is filled full of beautiful examples of nature and history.
 This means that you can make it a full day trip to the Leshan Buddha from Chengdu if you like.